 Any precedent set with Feinstein could have implications for other lawmakers in Congress, a body that skews older, another reason Congress members might be more reserved on the matter.
 Khanna and Ocasio-Cortez are some of Congress’s younger members, but the situation has clearly put mortality on the minds of many of their colleagues.
 As Sen. Jon Tester told Politico: “It’s a very hard situation because, let’s face it, when I’m 89 years old, I’ll be long dead.
 Trust me.”

-Update, May 20, 2:50pm ET: This story was originally published on May 19 and has been updated to reflect the characterization of a source in a Politico report.
+Update, August 9, 2:45pm ET: This story was originally published on May 19 and has been updated to include Feinstein’s recent hospital visit.